Create and Assess Test and Evaluation Strategies

 Keywords: evaluation, governance, strategy, test

-MITRE SE Roles & Expectations: MITRE systems engineers (SEs) work with sponsors to create or evaluate test and evaluation strategies in support of acquisition programs.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) work with sponsors to create or evaluate test and evaluation strategies in support of acquisition programs.
 They are often asked to recommend test and evaluation approaches, which provide insights that can be used to manage acquisition risks.
-They also monitor government and contractor test and evaluation processes, and recommend changes when they are warranted.
-Subsequent to contract award, MITRE systems engineers evaluate test and evaluation master plans produced by both contractors and government test organizations.
-They also evaluate test plans and procedures that are applied during development testing, operational testing, and for some customers, live fire testing; occasionally, they help to formulate the plans and procedures as a member or advisor to the government test team.
-As a consequence, MITRE SEs are expected to understand the rationale behind the requirement for acquisition programs to create and execute a test and evaluation strategy.
-They are expected to understand where test and evaluation activities such as interoperability testing, information assurance testing, and modeling and simulation fit in the acquisition life cycle, and where they can be used most effectively to identify and mitigate risk.
-Finally, it is expected that MITRE systems engineers, in the course of their other activities such as requirements and design analysis, will include test and evaluation concerns in their analysis.
+They also monitor government and contractor test and evaluation processes and recommend changes when they are warranted.
+Subsequent to contract award, MITRE SEs evaluate test and evaluation master plans produced by both contractors and government test organizations.
+They also evaluate test plans and procedures that are applied during development testing, operational testing, and for some sponsors, live fire testing.
+Occasionally they help formulate the plans and procedures as a member or adviser to the government test team.
+As a consequence, MITRE SEs are expected to understand why acquisition programs are required to create and execute a test and evaluation strategy.
+They are expected to understand where test and evaluation activities such as interoperability testing, information assurance testing, and modeling and simulation fit in the acquisition life cycle and where they can be used most effectively to identify and mitigate risk.
+Finally, in the course of their other activities such as requirements and design analysis, MITRE SEs are expected to include test and evaluation concerns in their analysis.

-Historically, test and evaluation consisted of testing a single system, element, or component, and was carried out in a serial manner.
+Historically, test and evaluation consisted of testing a single system, element, or component and were carried out in a serial manner.
 One test would be performed, data would be obtained, and then the system would move to the next test event, often at a new location with a different test environment.
-Similarly, the evaluations themselves were typically performed in a serial manner, with determinations of how well the system met its required capabilities established through the combination of test results obtained from multiple sites with differing environments.
+Similarly, the evaluations themselves were typically performed in a serial manner—how well the system met its required capabilities was established by combining test results obtained from multiple sites with differing environments.
 The process was time consuming and inefficient, and with the advent of network-centric data-sharing strategies, it became insufficient.
-In large part this was due to an approach to acquisition that did not easily accommodate the incremental addition of capabilities.
+In large part, this was due to an acquisition approach that did not easily accommodate the incremental addition of capabilities.
 Creating and maintaining an effective test and evaluation strategy under those conditions would have been difficult at best.
-A test and evaluation strategy is a necessity today because of the addition of capabilities via incremental upgrades, which is now the norm, and the shift to a network-centric construct where data is separated from the applications; data is posted and made available before it is processed; collaboration is employed to make data understandable; and a rich set of network nodes and paths provide the required supporting infrastructure.
+A test and evaluation strategy is necessary today because adding capabilities via incremental upgrades is now the norm, and there's been a shift to a network-centric construct where data is separated from the applications, data is posted and made available before it is processed, collaboration is used to make data understandable, and a rich set of network nodes and paths provides the required supporting infrastructure.

-When there is a need to deliver a set of capabilities as quickly as possible, further complexity in creating a test and evaluation strategy can be introduced, especially in cases where ICDs are largely nonexistent, ambiguous, inconsistent, or incomplete.
-In this situation, the development of a test and evaluation strategy represents a significant challenge, and in some cases it may be largely ignored to get a capability in the field as quickly as possible.
-However, this approach is not without attendant risk assessments and mitigation strategies they are just accomplished at a high level very early in the process.
+The need to deliver a set of capabilities as quickly as possible can introduce further complexity to creating a test and evaluation strategy, especially in cases where ICDs are largely nonexistent, ambiguous, inconsistent, or incomplete.
+In this situation, the development of a test and evaluation strategy represents a significant challenge, and in some cases, it may be largely ignored to get a capability in the field as quickly as possible.
+However, this approach is not without attendant risk assessments and mitigation strategies—they are just accomplished at a high level very early in the process.
 Quick reaction capabilities (QRCs) of this sort are often followed by a more formal acquisition effort, a program of record.
 Nonetheless, test and evaluation of QRCs cannot be completely ignored.
 At the outset, the critical capabilities must be identified, and their risks must be identified, managed, and mitigated through some level of test and evaluation.